joelamajors/py-pagespeed-reporter/README.md

 ### Command Usage:
+`python3 ./py-pagespeed-reports.py`

+or if `python` is your version 3.x

 `python ./py-pagespeed-reports.py`

-or

-`python3 ./py-pagespeed-reports.py`

-Once this is finished, you will see a folder generated with the site name that will have the CSV's there, as well as the JSON files.
+Once this is finished, you will see a folder generated with the site name, and sub folders for lighthouse and pagespeed.
+Inside each folder will be the .CSV report.